 Welcome to this website, in which you`ll find information about my plays, my other writing and interests, as well as my blog, 'Under the Palm Tree'.

 Some of the plays are: The Song of Deborah, (staged in Hebrew in Jerusalem, Khan Theatre, September 2016.
-Previously @ Lowry Centre, Manchester, 2011;) The Scapegoat, (rehearsed readings in 2012 and 2013 at Tate Britain, and London Jewish Museum,) The Song of Deborah, Xanthippe, Candlesticks, Remedies, Fire in the Park, Footprints, and Breakages.
-There are descriptions of the plays and extracts from reviews, as well as up to date information about my current plays and other projects.
+Previously @ Lowry Centre, Manchester, 2011;) The Scapegoat, (rehearsed readings in 2012 and 2013 at Tate Britain and London Jewish Museum,) Xanthippe, Candlesticks, Remedies, Fire in the Park, Footprints, and Breakages.
+There are descriptions of the plays and extracts from reviews, as well as up to date information about current plays and other projects.